LeoSondi/Actors-page/README.md

 # Actors-page

-New responsive landing page.
-Add slider and navigation 😼👍
+This is a new responsive landing page.
+I added slider and navigation 😼👍